 Full line operation resumed

-In July 2019, JR East announced that it would resume full service on the Joban Line in March 2020, marking the first full-line service in nine years.
+In July 2019, JR East announced that it would resume full service on the Joban Line in March 2020.
+This marked the first time the entire line had been in service in nine years.

-The announcement regarding the Joban Line's limited express trains again surprised many people.
-It was announced that limited express trains would operate directly between Tokyo and Sendai, with three round trips per day.
+The announcement regarding the Joban Line's limited express trains surprised many people once again.
+It was announced that three round trips of limited express trains would be operated daily, directly connecting Tokyo and Sendai.

 Given the recent trend of JR's long-distance trains being phased out nationwide, the "revival" of this long-distance express train was extremely unusual.
 Furthermore, it was decided in 2010 that the Joban Line's express trains would be split at Iwaki Station, so this reversal of that plan seems to have been overturned.
 From JR East's posters and statements from its president at the time, it appears that the company wanted the existence of the express train connecting Tokyo and Sendai to symbolize the resumption of full-line service and to convey the connection between Tokyo and the Hamadori region of Fukushima Prefecture.
 This author speculates that, in connection with the reconstruction efforts, there may be an increased demand for direct service between Tokyo and the Hamadori region